Ultima VII: The Black Gate: Super NES

 FCI / Pony Canyon published the Super NES version of Ultima VII, simply titled Ultima: The Black Gate, which was created by a small team inside Origin Systems.
 The game producer and part of that team previously took part into the development of Ultima: Runes of Virtue II.

 This version is largely different from the original, since the PC version of the game was a then-huge 20 megabytes, yet this translation could use only one megabyte of memory for all of the game data and program.
 The game is largely real-time action, bearing many similarities to Ultima: Runes of Virtue I & II.

 The maps and many usable items and plotlines had to be redesigned from scratch, and the game program had to be rewritten entirely in assembly language.
 The 'party' system was scrapped; instead, the Avatar journeys alone.
 Also, the story was largely changed in accordance with Nintendo's content guidelines: instead of murders, the Avatar is asked to investigate kidnappings.

 PlayStation Portable

 In August 2006, GameSpot reported that Electronic Arts would be porting Ultima: The Black Gate (the SNES version of Ultima VII) to the PlayStation Portable as part of EA Replay.
 It was released in the United States on November 14, 2006.

-Compatibility with modern systems and fan projects

-Both parts of Ultima VII used a non-standard DOS memory management extension called Voodoo Memory Manager.
-This was not a typical DOS extender; therefore, Windows 95 and later are completely incompatible with the game in its original form, unless rebooted into DOS mode.
-The game can be run with fan patches in modern operating systems.
-The game is also playable in x86 DOS emulators such as DOSBox.
+Legacy